lemasieu/1-step-calculation-quiz/README.markdown

 ## Features
 - **Dark Theme**: Clean, modern dark interface for comfortable use.
-- **Randomized Questions**: Questions are generated from a JSON template with placeholders (`so1`, `so2`) replaced by random numbers suitable for Grade 4-5 (e.g., 1-200, ensuring integer division results).
+- **Randomized Questions**: Questions are generated from a JSON template with placeholders (`so1`, `so2`) replaced by random numbers suitable for Grade 4-5, where `so1` is always divisible by `so2` to increase difficulty and test operation recognition.
 - **Four Operations**: 20 questions (5 per operation: addition, subtraction, multiplication, division), shuffled randomly.
 - **Progress Tracking**: Displays correct answers, total questions, and percentage (updated in real-time and at quiz completion).
 - **Interactive Controls**: